-- Bootstrap has eliminated the need for much in the way of custom JQuery, but there's a little in here, including some JQuery Ajax to to as-needed queries on the Search page, which I'm very pleased with.
+- Bootstrap has eliminated the need for much in the way of custom JQuery, but there's a little in here, including some JQuery Ajax to do as-needed queries on the Search page, which I'm very pleased with.

 - The social media symbols in the footer are from genericons, which are very cool.

-- The WHUFU icon is the Microsoft Registry Editor recolored with the WHU palette.
+- The WHUFU icon is the Microsoft Registry Editor logo recolored with the WHU palette.
 It has nothing to do with WHUFU, but it's a really strong graphic in a style quite similar to a design I did decades ago - that's my excuse anyway....

 - The WHUFU code is a github project.
 Without the database, pictures, maps, and blog posts you can't really do much with it, but it's there for all to see.

 While travelling, I maintain a mileage log spreadsheet in Numbers (the poor man's Excel on Mac).
 Along with odometer readings and place names and notes it has columns for the blog post id for that day and the Spot id for where I stayed.
 Eventually I export the spreadsheet as a CSV file, then run a little PHP program to read the CSV and create day records in the database.
 This creates another updating issue.
 I tried reading the rows directly from the CSV file to avoid that but it was not cool.